Aaron-Bopp/TIM/reciprocal altruism.md

 > [!wikipedia:[reciprocal altruism](https://en.wikipedia.org/wiki/Reciprocal%20altruism)]
 >
-> In [[evolutionary biology]], reciprocal altruism is a [[behavior]] whereby an organism acts in a manner that temporarily reduces its fitness while increasing another organism's fitness, with the expectation that the other organism will act in a similar manner at a later time.
+> In [[Evolutionary Biology]], reciprocal altruism is a [[behavior]] whereby an organism acts in a manner that temporarily reduces its fitness while increasing another organism's fitness, with the expectation that the other organism will act in a similar manner at a later time.
 >
-> The concept was initially developed by Robert Trivers to explain the evolution of cooperation as instances of mutually altruistic acts.
+> The concept was initially developed by [[Robert Trivers]] to explain the evolution of cooperation as instances of mutually altruistic acts.
 The concept is close to the strategy of "tit for tat" used in [[game theory]].

+#TO/TEND/WATER connection from [[lecture_Behavioral Evolution]]

 **See**:: [[natural selection]], [[kin selection]] *`$=customJS.dv_funcs.outlinedIn(dv, this)`*